What Makes Laxmi Cabin the Heart of Guwahati's Chai and Samosa Heaven?

 When you step into Fancy Bazaar, you get to see the zone thriving and buzzing with the pulse of Guwahati’s daily life; vendors shouting, rickshaws zooming, and people flowing in a colorful human tide.
 Amid this energized chaos lies a time-tested sanctuary: Laxmi Cabin, where crisp samosas, soothing chai, and soft rasmalai create a sensory experience.
 It’s not just a tearoom; it’s a cultural heart, an aromatic anchor through decades.
 But what makes it survive and thrive?
-This feature explores the genuine story of Laxmi Cabin and reveals why it stands as the unmatched soul of Assam’s chai-and-samosa culture.
+This feature explores the genuine story of Laxmi Cabin and reveals why it stands as the unmatched soul of Assam’s chai?and?samosa culture.

 What makes a taste as rich as its legacy truly exceptional?